Oxygen Element

 Mg+2 + O−2 → MgO (Ionic crystal)

-It commonly forms ionic compounds with alkali metals (lithium, sodium, potassium) and alkaline (beryllium, magnesium, calcium) earth metals.
+Elemental oxygen has properties for the formation of ionic compounds with alkali metals (lithium, sodium, potassium) and alkaline earth metals (beryllium, magnesium, calcium).

 Oxidation Number of Oxygen